The Challenge

 - nuclear magnetic resonance (NRM).

-- Big Data Electron and Correlative Microscopy from Instrument to Publication addresses the challenges generated by new EM and light techniques.
+- Big Data Electron and Correlative Microscopy from Instrument to Publication addressed the challenges generated by new EM and light techniques.
 This includes cryo-electron microscopy which is becoming broadly available across Australia, and new material techniques.

 Who Will Benefit